sadiangabay/til/_posts/2016-12-18-getting-started-at-POC.md

 ## Preoperative/Indications day
 - Patients for surgery:
-  - have appropriate units of blood ready for surgery
+  - Have appropriate units of blood ready for surgery
   - Hg at least 100 or higher
   - Na K Cl has been checked 3 days prior- correct as needed
-  - check PT PTT not deranged and correct accordingly
+  - Check PT PTT not deranged and correct accordingly
   - Urinalysis/Dental clearance checked and made sure there are no foci of infection prior to joint replacements
   - Clearances are valid
     - IM/Cardio good for one month
     - Pulmo good for one week
     - DM good for one month or longer as long as coordinated with Dr Alba
-    - if patient’s clearance is expired for one or two days, call the internist and ask if it is possible to proceed with surgery without having to repeat all the labs
+    - If patient’s clearance is expired for one or two days, call the internist and ask if it is possible to proceed with surgery without having to repeat all the labs
     - Ask male elderly patients if they have  BPH or other prostate or urinary problems day prior to surgery
-    - surgery will not proceed if an indwelling foley catheter cannot be inserted due to a mechanical obstruction
+    - Surgery will not proceed if an indwelling foley catheter cannot be inserted due to a mechanical obstruction
-    - you may need to do a stat Uro referral on the day of surgery which will cause a delay or deferral of the procedure (hence, plan accordingly)
+    - You may need to do a stat Uro referral on the day of surgery which will cause a delay or deferral of the procedure (hence, plan accordingly)
 - Pertaining to anticoagulants:
   - Patients should be off aspirin and clopidogrel days prior to surgery
   - Hence, review patient's medications days prior to surgery and coordinate with internist regarding the discontinuation
 - Contact numbers and duty schedules of internal medicine consultants are available at the information desk of the emergency room (local 214)
-- contact number of hospitals and co-residents are available at the nurses station at the ER (local 212)
+- Contact number of hospitals and co-residents are available at the nurses station at the ER (local 212)

 ## Templating
 - For proper templating refer to Chapter 2.4 of AO Volume 1.
 - The templates should be cut out/scissored and put back together.
 - Make an AP and lateral template (not just an AP)